widcardw/my-notes/docs/Eng/01-composition.md

 As a senior in our university who prefers reading in the library in spare time, I am writing for the purpose of making suggestions for enhancing the service here.

 To begin with, compared with students' demands in learning, the vareity and quality of book in the library are not adequate and frequently, I annot find the books I want.
 Accordingly, it is advisable for you to purchase more latest books.
-In addition, because a host of seniors, incluing me,
+In addition, because a host of seniors, incluing me, are preparing for the national entrance examination for postgraduates, it is exceedingly necessary for you to prolong/extend the opening hours of reading rooms where we study.

+Finally, I, on behalf of all students, am quite grateful for your hard work and it is youe help that enables us to enjoy the positive atmosphere of learning here.

+<p style="text-align: right">Yours sincerely</p>

+<p style="text-align: right">Li Ming</p>

 ## Notice